 Start/end date: 2005 - 2006 Funder/amount: Chief Scientist Office, £20,000

 Collaborative learning benefits for children with different kinds of learning disabilities

 Researchers: Professor Jennifer Wishart (Educational Studies), University of Edinburgh, Ms Diane Willis (Educational Studies/Nursing), University of Edinburgh/Napier University, and Dr Katie Cebula, (Education & Society), University of Edinburgh.

 Keywords: Collaborative learning, special eductional needs

-Abstract: This project extends our MRC-funded investigations of the impact of collaborative learning in children with Down's syndrome, focusing on a core conceptual ability, grouping objects by category.
+Abstract: This project extended our MRC-funded investigations of the impact of collaborative learning in children with Down's syndrome, focusing on a core conceptual ability, grouping objects by category.
 Collaborative learning has its roots in Piagetian and Vygotskian theories of cognitive development and is used very widely in schools with typically developing children but only rarely in special educational contexts.
-Our most recent studies have shown that children with learning disabilities can in fact reap significant cognitive benefit from collaborative learning oppportunities but that children with Down's syndrome, while showing gains, may not benefit to the same extent as other children with equivalent levels of severity of cognitive impairment.
-This project is use microanalysis of videotaped collaborative sessions to explore why this might be.
+Our studies have shown that children with learning disabilities can in fact reap significant cognitive benefit from collaborative learning oppportunities but that children with Down's syndrome, while showing gains, may not benefit to the same extent as other children with equivalent levels of cognitive impairment.
+Microanalysis of videotaped collaborative sessions was used to explore why this might be.